Does 14k Gold Plated Tarnish

 What Causes Tarnishing of Gold Plated Jewelry?

-Gold plating is a process where a very thin layer of gold is applied to the surface of a base metal.
-This is achieved through electroplating, a method that uses an electric current to bind the gold layer to the base metal.
-Commonly used base metals include silver, copper, brass, and stainless steel.
+Gold plating is a process where a very thin layer of gold is applied to the surface of base metal.
 While the thin layer of gold provides the luxurious appearance of solid gold, the properties of the underlying metal play a significant role in determining how the jewelry behaves over time.

-Below are the main reasons why this happens:
+Below are the main reasons which can speed up tarnishing.

 1. Copper or Brass Base Metals